All Episodes

 So this guy is sitting there, and he knows that there are network TV cameras televising everything he's doing, and he is milking this for everything it's worth while the body's decomposing.

-While the I mean, this is this is an ordeal that ought not have lasted longer than half a day.
+I mean, this is an ordeal that ought not have lasted longer than half a day.

 I know.